 Qualified patients, in Pennsylvania, will also be able to see marijuana doctors online instead of in-person.
 This will be made available through medical marijuana telemedicine services.

 Your doctor can submit applications, or you can submit them on your own behalf.

-Once you have your papers and your physician’s medical recommendation, then next step is to apply to the Department of Health for a medical marijuana ID card.
+Once you have your papers and your physician’s medical recommendation, then next step is to upload all your documents to the Department of Health to register for the medical marijuana ID card.

 Here is a quick reminder of what you will need

 - Current digital photograph;

 - Visa or Mastercard for payment; and